 Getting to the bus station wasn’t as easy-breezy as we’d hoped it would be and we ended up stalling at a Starbucks for almost half an hour waiting for our Uber Driver, Cintya, to come pick us up.
 The bus stop was then found, and we got on the next one that rolled around a few minutes after.
 It took us round and round, passed 5th Avenue and Central Park Zoo.
 We ended up getting off the last stop which was about a 10-minute walk to Times Square, so we decided to take that on immediately.

 Let’s talk about walking in New York City for a moment because I’m truly convinced that’s an art form of its own.
 It’s exactly how you picture it or what it looks like in the movies; the traffic light goes white and it’s time to cross over to the other side.
 You are immediately immersed into a sea of people coming and going both ways causing you to have to swim your way through the many other bodies.
-It feels like a music video moment where you’re singing about being alone in the crowd, or the beginning of an overrated rom-com that starts off with the female lead actress being caught up in a daydream of her future-more-successful self in a slow-motion runway type walk.
+It feels like a music video moment where you’re singing about being alone in the crowd or the beginning of an overrated rom-com that starts off with the female lead actress being caught up in a daydream of her future-more-successful self in a slow-motion runway-type walk.

-You know what else is just as they portray in the movies, though?
+Do you know what else is just as they portray in the movies, though?
 The crazy road rage and the awful, but seriously, awful way New Yorkers drive.
 You know that crosswalk movie moment I just talked about?
-Well, if not careful that could easily turn into one being swept up their feet into air by a reckless driver and although that might be too dark a picture, it is no way an exaggeration, unfortunately.
+Well, if not careful that could easily turn into one being swept up their feet into air by a reckless driver and although that might be too dark a picture, it is in no way an exaggeration, unfortunately.

-When I realised the white light stating my right to pass didn’t necessarily mean almost anything at all it became a whole new ballgame that consisted in me just trying not to die in general.
+When I realised the white light stating my right to pass didn’t necessarily mean almost anything at all it became a whole new ballgame that consisted of me just trying not to die in general.
 It was strange that crossing the road could become such a stressful task.
 Seemingly unnecessary honking of car horns and vehicles moving when pedestrians are crossing, quickly became the norm.
 Oh, and cyclists?
 They don’t obey any rules either so keep your eyes peeled at all moments I’d suggest!

 Times Square was a whole universe of its own.